How Much Longer Can Steelers Let Mike Tomlin Do This?

 Jonnu Smith has 134 receiving yards this season.
 Roman Wilson has 110.

-On the defensive side of the ball, the tackle since the end of last season was about T.J.
+On the defensive side of the ball, the talk since the end of last season has been about T.J.
 Watt.
 Watt wasn't going to be removed from games by other teams, and instead, the Steelers were going to move him around.
 They'd find ways to get him more involved.

 No one's real sure what the timeline on that move is, but everyone is still waiting for it to happen.